LaurelParsons/HungryKoiEngine/README.md

 # Hungry Koi Engine

+## Overview
 A small, C++ based game engine designed for feeding-frenzy type games.
 Completed as a final for a building game engines class, this is a component based engine with a smart resource management system.

 Also includes a python GUI level editor, allowing users to design and output scene files.
 Pybind integration allows the engine to call these Python files.

 **Project Website**: https://lparsons443.wixsite.com/laurel-parsons/hungrykoiengine
+(Video demo and engine diagram)

 ## Compilation Instructions

 To compile, navigate to the finalproject/Engine folder and use the following command:
  $ python3 linuxbuild.py
 Then to run:
 $ python3 HungryKoi.py ./mygameengine.so ./../scene1.json

 To run the level builder, navigate to finalproject/LevelBuilder and run
 $ python main.py
 resulting json files will be saved in the /finalproject folder

-### ./Directory Organization
+## Directory Organization

 - assets
     - Art assets